 Las Vegas is known for its conspicuous consumption, but even their high rollers are coming around to saving the environment.
 Several Las Vegas buildings have been LEED (Leadership in Energy and Environmental Design) certified by the U.S. Green Building Council.
 Casinos like the Venetian and the Encore recycle food waste, make sure their HVAC systems hit high standards, keep valuable water from being wasted.

 Using eco-friendly practices is a smart decision for your hotel because it brings you guests in the short term and saves you money in the long term.
 Changing out incandescent light bulbs to high efficiency models mean they last longer and use less electricity.
 Advanced toilets offer more control over how much water is used.
 In-room recycling cuts down on paper costs and landfill space and using roof space for solar panels lets your hotel generate its own energy.
 A rooftop garden allows you to grow your own food, in addition to being a beautiful space for weddings, parties and other events.
 Linen reuse programs save time, money and work.
 These techniques can easily be used as great selling point for guest who care about the environment.

 When it comes to tips for how to attract guests to your hotel, look to the big hotel chains and large resort cities like Las Vegas.
 If these businesses are getting in on the green revolution that probably means it’s worth joining them.
 Your guests will thank you!

-Image “Bedroom” courtesy of Flickr user jaliyaj licensed under CC by 2.0.
+Image “Surveilluminescent Lights in Motion” courtesy of Wikimedia user Glogger licensed under CC by 2.0.

 Image “Bulb light with tree inside on blue background” courtesy of Flickr user mattwalker69 licensed under CC by 2.0.